TheoC26/school-vault/hurston ethnography project draft.md

 Realizing that we are going to have a long ride, I attempt conversation.
 "Hey!
 How's the family?".

 He looks at his feet and I can hardly make out the words, "fine" escape his mouth.
-The door opens on 13, and in walks Jill, a women that looks like she is in her 80s.
+The door slides open on 13, and in walks Jill, a woman that looks like she is in her late 80s.

+"Good morning, young fellows!
+Where are we off to today?" she croaks out, oblivious to our backpacks and that this is the time of day that every kid goes to school.

+"I am heading to school" I respond, "I'm a little late though".

+"That is okay, we all have our little setbacks that keep us from our larger goals, am I right?
+What class are you heading too?".
+The elevator couldn't move any slower.

+"Biology" I say with a forced smile.
+The elevator slows to a stop at 10.
+The most hideous colored hallway meets my eyes through the door opening, standing in it with a calm, serene look is a man I have never seen before.
+He looks to be in his older 20s with long curly hair and sandals.

+"Whats up Charlie!
+Whats goin on?"
+He walks in and gives me a small upwards nod, a gesture more for formality than friendliness.